choderalab/yank/docs/yamlpages/solvents.rst

      {UserDefinedSolvent}:
        implicit_solvent: OBC2

 Specify an implicit solvent model.
 Please check the OpenMM documentation on each option to see the differences in the models.

+When not specified, no implicit solvent is set.

 Nonbonded Methods: ``NoCutoff``, ``CutoffNonPeriodic``

-Valid Options: [None] / HCT / OBC1 / OBC2 / GBn / GBn2
+Valid Options: HCT / OBC1 / OBC2 / GBn / GBn2

 .. _yaml_options_implicit_solvent_salt_conc: